Proma93/drf_learning/README.md

 ```
 #### 🔐 Example with Postman

-- Go to Authorization tab
+-Go to Authorization tab
-- Type: Token
+-Type: Token
-- Value: your_token_here
+-Value: your_token_here
-- Header will be automatically added as:
+-Header will be automatically added as:

 ```http
 Authorization: Token your_token_here